Forvideos061/awesome-3d-ai-seo-geo/README.md

 Not necessarily.

-Create dedicated pages when they provide meaningful value and distinct search intent.
+Create dedicated pages when they provide meaningful value and represent distinct content or search intent.

 ## Is llms.txt required for AI SEO?

-No universal requirement should be assumed.
+There is no universal requirement to use it.

-Treat it as an emerging convention rather than a replacement for normal web standards and SEO fundamentals.
+Treat it as an emerging convention rather than a replacement for established web standards and SEO fundamentals.

 ## Should I optimize GLB files for SEO?

-GLB optimization primarily improves performance rather than ranking directly.
+GLB optimization primarily improves performance rather than directly improving rankings.

 However, better performance can improve the overall user experience.

 ## Does image alt text help 3D model SEO?

-Descriptive alt text can help accessibility and image understanding when an image conveys meaningful information.
+Descriptive alt text can improve accessibility and help communicate the purpose of meaningful images.

 ## Should 3D websites use structured data?